-A loan-to-value (LTV) ratio is a percentage used by lenders to determine how much of the home’s value is tied to debt.
+A loan-to-value, or LTV, ratio is a percentage used by lenders to determine how much of the home’s value is tied to debt.
 To find this ratio, the lender divides the total amount of debt on the home into the appraised value of the home.
 This is the first major indicator of the amount of down payment needed.
-For Fannie Mae and Freddie Mac home construction loans, a LTV of 80 percent or less is required.
-This means that the borrower must have a minimum down payment of 20 percent in order to procure the loan.
+For Fannie Mae and Freddie Mac home construction loans, a LTV of 95 percent or less is required.
+This means that the borrower must have a minimum down payment of five percent in order to procure the loan.
 The down payment must come in the form of funds, as Freddie Mac and Fannie Mae do not consider equity to be a down payment.

 The second determining factor in the amount of down payment needed is the borrower’s debt-to-income (DTI) ratio.
 The DTI is the percentage of the total monthly debt payments of the borrower (including the new monthly payment) versus the total monthly pre-tax income of the borrower.
-In most cases, the lender will require that the borrower have less than a 35 percent DTI in order to approve the loan.
+In most cases, the lender will require that the borrower have less than a 35 percent DTI in order to approve the loan, although some will approve the loan with a 43 percent DTI.
 Even if the borrower has enough funds to pay a full 20 percent down, the lender will not approve the loan if the debt-to-income ratio is too high.

 Other factors involved in determining your down payment and ultimate approval include income and employment history, credit score and credit report.
 A credit score below 680 may preclude a borrower from getting a home construction loan.
 To raise your credit score, check your report for errors, pay off any outstanding judgments, liens or collections, and pay down credit card balances to less than 30 percent of the credit limit.